redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 What to do if something goes wrong
 ----------------------------------
-The RedKite CMS installer changes some of the configuration files in your application, so if something goes wrong during the set-up, you could have problems running the install process again after these changes have been implemented.
+The RedKite CMS installer changes some of the configuration files in your application, so if something goes wrong during the set up, you could have problems running the install process again after these changes have been implemented.

 Luckily, the installer backs up those files.
 So to fix the problem, you simply have to